-How to Use this Resource Manual
+How to Use This Resource Manual

-This resource manual has been designed to be the primary resource for club leaders, student government officers and members, student publication staff in leading and managing your organization's activities and finances.
-It contains official City Tech policies and guidelines in a format that we hope is user-friendly, easy to understand and easy to follow.
+This resource manual has been designed to be the primary resource for club leaders and members, student government officers, and student publication staff to lead and manage your organization's activities and finances.
+It contains official City Tech policies and guidelines in a format that we hope is user-friendly, easy to understand, and easy to follow.